vectordotdev/vector/docs/usage/configuration/transforms/tokenizer.md

   # * no default
   inputs = ["my-source-id"]

-  # The field names assigned to the resulting tokens, in order.
+  # The log field names assigned to the resulting tokens, in order.
   #
   # * required
   # * no default